Girish-DS/node-express/README-FIRST.md

 # node-express

-After you cloned the project in your system, delete the node-modules, package.json, and package-lock.json

-Now run the command "npm install" in the Visual Code Terminal or in the CMD.

-It will install the requied packages to run the project.
+After cloning the project please give "npm i" to install the required packages to run the project.